brannerchinese/54e8e682c6e3520aca10d95d752d69d1/README.md

        3. If a message is interrupted before you send it, the next time you open the "New stream message" interface you'll see "Restore draft" below the message field.
 Currently we only save a single interrupted message, and if you leave the Zulip site the message will be deleted.

+       3. Type a tab and then the "return" key to click the Send button without having to use your mouse.

+       3. Typing "return" will begin a new paragraph within your message; if you want it to send, check the "Press Enter to send" box under the message field.
+It stays checked until you uncheck it.

+       3. If you want greater separation of your paragraphs, enter a non-breaking space (option-space on Macintosh) on a line alone between other paragraphs.

-    2. Editing past messages
+    2. **Editing past messages**

- 1. Some facts about how we do things
+ 1. **Some facts about how we do things**

-    2. Zulip searches incrementally as you type, but will only match your typing at the beginning of a stream name.
-So typing "ep" won't bring up "Help", but "He" will.
+    2. **Zulip searches incrementally as you type, but will only match your typing at the beginning of a stream name.
+So typing "ep" won't bring up "Help", but "He" will.**

     2.

- 1. Streams
+ 1. **Streams**

-    2. Subscribe to streams
+    2. **Subscribe to streams**

-    2. Add streams
+    2. **Add streams**

-    2. Configure streams
+    2. **Configure streams**

        3. Narrow